swright573/django-vertical-multi-columns/docs/source/guide/usage.rst

 .. code-block:: python
 	def a_to_f(self, args):
 		...
 	def g_to_s(self, args):
 		...
 	def t_to_z(self, args):
 		...

 In this case, your functions will only query the 'name' field but you could query other keys too.
-You pass a list of the keys you will reference.
+You will pass a list of all the keys you'll reference in any of the functions.

 .. code-block:: python
 	keys = ['name']

-To communicate all this to your VMC view, you must write a get_column_criteria() method that will look like this:
+To communicate all this to your VMC view, you will write a get_column_criteria() method that should look something like this:

 .. code-block:: python